Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 • Clear responsibilities for security within the company

-• Incident response processes before the worst-case scenario happens
+• Incident response processes before the emergency happens

 • Vendor management for security providers